 A spinal stenosis specialist is always a good choice of care provider to seek a diagnostic opinion and treatment advice.

 Spinal stenosis products are mostly indicated for home use.
 Many products are not logically designed to treat stenosis, despite manufacturer claims, so buyers be wary.
+Nutritional supplements for spinal stenosis are often sold to naive patients who do not understand that changing the diet will not cure their pain.

 Using a spinal stenosis mattress answers the question of whether your choice of sleeping surface can make your pain worse or better.